Happy Smiles is an evidence-based programme which aims to improve the oral health of children in nursery education.

 - Happy Smiles Education Programme

-Launched by Health Minister Michelle O’Neill in October 2016, the Happy Smiles programme has been developed by the NI Oral Health Development Group and HSC Trust Community Dental Service teams.
+The Happy Smiles programme has been developed by the NI Oral Health Development Group and HSC Trust Community Dental Service teams.

 Bringing together best practice from existing programmes, the initiative encourages shared responsibility and collaborative effort between school teams, parents and their children.
 It enables staff in pre-school facilities to deliver the programme following initial training by their local Oral Health Team.
 Resources to implement the programme are provided by the team who monitor and evaluate the effectiveness of the Happy Smiles Programme each year.